pivotal/docs-tap/scst-store/amr/auth-k8s-sa-autoconfiguration.hbs.md

 Observer configuration in the Tanzu Application Platform context has the prefix TLK `amr.observer`.
 For authentication and authorization, the Tanzu Application Platform profiles influence automatic configuration.
-Observer can only automatically configure itself when co-located with the cloudevent handler, which is in the `full` or `view` profile.
+Observer can only automatically configure itself when co-located with the CloudEvent Handler, which is in the `full` or `view` profile.
 If this is not the case `auth.kubernetes_service_accounts.autoconfigure` is set to false at installation.

 If `auth.kubernetes_service_accounts.enable` and `auth.kubernetes_service_accounts.autoconfigure` are true, the observer package creates the following resources to set up authentication automatically in the `amr-observer-system` namespace:

-- a `ServiceAccount` named `amr-observer-editor` that observer uses to send requests to the cloudevent handler
+- a `ServiceAccount` named `amr-observer-editor` that observer uses to send requests to the CloudEvent Handler
 - a `Secret` named `amr-observer-edit-token` of type `kubernetes.io/service-account-token` which generates a long-lived token for the service account
 - a `ClusterRole` named `tanzu:amr:observer:edit` defining the necessary `update` permissions for all resources in `cloudevents.amr.apps.tanzu.vmware.com`
 - a `ClusterRoleBinding` named `tanzu:amr:observer:editor` binding the defined role to the service account